WPMet Site Logo

 • Ensures accuracy: This eliminates the need for manual data entry and ensures the accuracy of the information collected.

-• Data Sharing: On Google Sheets, multiple people can access the same data at the same time, allowing for easier teamwork and collaboration.
+• Data Sharing: On Google Sheets, multiple people can access the same data simultaneously, allowing for easier teamwork and collaboration.

-• Email list building: By collecting contact information through a form, you can easily build an email list that you can use for targeted marketing campaigns.
+• Email list building: By collecting contact information through a form, you can quickly build an email list that you can use for targeted marketing campaigns.

 Overall, connecting a WordPress form to a Google Sheet can help you make better use of the data you collect and improve your overall business performance.